 From this vision and love for the territory and its enhancement, La Ghiacciaia was born, a wonderful design restaurant and bistro created by the landscape design studio MAO Architects.
 The historical research, advanced at the same time as the excavations and the restructuring, has made it possible to solve the mystery of the cave, revealing that the structure dates back to the end of the 17th century and served as a storage room for the ice (ghiacciaia in Italian) of the Palladian Villa Pola Neville that went destroyed during the Great War.

-The architectural intervention, which lasted about a year, turned the storage cells into restaurant halls and the icehouse into an elegant bistro lit by a cool underground winter garden.
+The restoration work transformed the old storage cells into restaurant rooms and the icehouse into an elegant bistro lit by a splendid winter garden that frames the open kitchen.

 After the war, the beautiful fountain located in the center of the park of Villa Pola Neville was sold to the Municipality of Valdobbiadene.
-Today it makes a fine show of itself in the central square of the town, testifying the magnificence of the splendid seventeenth-century Villa of which it was part.
+Today it makes a fine show of itself in the central square of the town, a silent witness to the magnificence of the splendid 17th-century Villa of which it was part.